younghochai/younghochai/README.md

 # Contribution Guide
 ### You can contribute in various ways.

-Please feel free to post your opinions on the issue at any time! \n Sharing opinions is also a contribution. \n
+- Please feel free to post your opinions on the issue at any time!
+- Sharing opinions is also a contribution.
-You can share various opinions in issues and contribute features that need to be added or modified to PRs. \n
+- You can share various opinions in issues and contribute features that need to be added or modified to PRs.

 ## [1.
 Visit our repositories]
 ### [motion-matrix](https://github.com/younghochai/motion-matrix)